Lui Fong

-David / Josh Lui Fong (Chinese: 呂方, born 19 January 1964) is a Hong Kong male singer and actor.
+David / Josh Lui Fong (born 19 January 1964) is a Hong Kong actor and singer.

 Lui Fong made his debut in 1983 by participating in the Rookie Singing Contest organised by TVB.
 He has released several albums and occasionally appeared in TV dramas.
 His singing career stagnated in the late 1980s, but after signing with Warner Records, he regained popularity with the song "Crooked Moon" (彎彎的月亮).
 Around the same time, he expanded into the Taiwanese market and became part of the Hong Kong star wave.
 However, by the mid-1990s, his music career declined.
 In the following years, he reduced his album production and focused primarily on live performances.

-Biography

 Early life

 Lui Fong was born in Nanjing, Jiangsu, China, with ancestral roots in Shanghai.
 He has a younger sister.
 When he was young, he moved to Hong Kong with his parents and once lived in Fu Wah Village, Kwun Tong District.
 His father was an overseas Chinese from Singapore and worked in a travel agency.

-Lui Fong studied at Pope Pius XII Primary School (graduating from Primary 6 in 1978), Jacob English Secondary School, Moral Training English College, and Hong Kong Christian College, where he completed Form 5 in 1983.
+Fong studied at Pope Pius XII Primary School (graduating from Primary 6 in 1978), Jacob English Secondary School, Moral Training English College, and Hong Kong Christian College, where he completed Form 5 in 1983.
 However, he had poor academic performance.

 Since childhood, he had a passion for singing but was too shy to perform in front of others.
 It was not until January 1983, just before his high school graduation, that he was encouraged by his classmates to participate in Happy Tonight's live broadcast programme Sing.
 Due to his limited Cantonese proficiency, he chose to perform the popular Mandarin song "I Am Chinese" by renowned singer Cheung Ming Man.

-Based on Lui Fong’s performance, Capital Artists executive Michael Lai Siu-Tin invited him to participate in the Second Rookie Singing Competition, co-organised by TVB and Capital Artists, in March of the same year.
+Based on Fong's performance, Capital Artists executive Michael Lai Siu-Tin invited him to participate in the Second Rookie Singing Competition, co-organised by TVB and Capital Artists, in March of the same year.
 Following his mother's advice, he sought vocal training from a singing teacher to prepare for the competition.
-Through Michael Lai Siu-Tin’s recommendation, he also studied under renowned vocal coach Dai Sicong.
-Lui Fong later expressed his gratitude, saying he would always regard Michael Lai Siu-Tin as his mentor.
+Through Michael Lai Siu-Tin's recommendation, he also studied under renowned vocal coach Dai Sicong.
+Fong later expressed his gratitude, saying he would always regard Michael Lai Siu-Tin as his mentor.

-He was criticised for imitating Cheung Ming Man’s Mao suit image but ultimately won the gold medal with the song "I Am Chinese", successfully entering the music industry.
+He was criticised for imitating Cheung Ming Man's Mao suit image but ultimately won the gold medal with the song "I Am Chinese", successfully entering the music industry.